EpEthan/captioned-windows-screensaver-wpf/README.md

 # Windows Random Image Screensaver (WPF)

-The default Windows slideshow screensaver isn't good enough:
+The default Windows "Photos" slideshow screensaver isn't good enough:
 1. It's randomization is deterministic (as long as you don't add photos the slideshow order is constant)
 2. It doesn't animate the photos
 3. It doesn't allow for much configuration